Philippine adobo: Variations

-Based on the main ingredients, the most common adobo types are adobong manók, in which chicken is used, and adobong baboy, in which pork is used.
-Adobong baka (beef), along with adobong manók (chicken), is more popular among Muslim Filipinos in accordance with halal dietary laws.
+Based on the main ingredients, the most common adobo types are adobong manok, in which chicken is used, and adobong baboy, in which pork is used.
+Adobong baka (beef), along with adobong manok (chicken), is more popular among Muslim Filipinos in accordance with halal dietary laws.
 Other meats may also be used, such as pugò (quail), itik (duck), and kambíng (goat).
 Seafood variants include fish (isdâ), catfish (hitò), shrimp (hipon), and squid or cuttlefish (pusít).
 Vegan options utilize vegetables and fruits, like water spinach (kangkóng), bamboo shoots (labóng), eggplant (talóng), banana flowers (pusô ng saging), and okra (okra).

+Offal and giblets can also be cooked as adobo, like liver, gizzard, heart, and neck.

-More exotic versions include adobong sawâ (snake), adobong palakâ (frog), Kapampangan adobung kamaru (mole cricket), and the adobong atáy at balúnbalunan (chicken liver and gizzard).
+Other versions include adobong sawâ (snake), adobong palakâ (frog), Kapampangan adobung kamaru (mole cricket), and the adobong atáy at balúnbalunan (chicken liver and gizzard).

 There are also regional variations.
 In Bicol, Quezon, and south in Zamboanga City, it is common for adobo to have coconut milk (known as adobo sa gatâ).
 In Cavite, mashed pork liver is added.
-In Batangas and Laguna, turmeric is added, giving the dish a distinct, yellowish color (known as adobong diláw, "yellow adobo"), as well as a red variant using achuete seeds in the former.
+In Batangas and Laguna, turmeric is added, giving the dish a distinct, yellowish color (known as adobong dilaw, "yellow adobo"), as well as a red variant using achuete seeds in the former.
 In the northernmost province of Batanes, the Ivatan prepare a type of adobo called luñiz, where they preserve pork in jars with salt.

 Adobo has also become a favorite of Filipino-based fusion cuisine, with avant-garde cooks coming up with variants such as "Japanese-style" pork adobo.
+Pork adobo with rice is a combination of jasmine rice with pandan leaf and served with mango atchara.